 You will want to take some time to decide what the best option will be for you.
 Keep in mind that you want to start something that will last.
 You do not want the extra headaches that you will get if you decide to switch platforms in a year or two.

-WordPress.org offers free software that you can download that needs a hosting service to make the site accessible on the web.
+WordPress.org offers free software that you can download that needs a hosting service to make the website accessible.
 You will own the software, but you will have to pay for hosting.
-If you want to have total control over how your site looks and functions, WordPress.org will be a great option.
+WordPress.org will be a great option if you want to have total control over how your site looks and functions.

 If you are new to blogging, WordPress might not be your best choice.
 There is a lot of learning required to operate and customize a WordPress site.
 However, if you like to learn, there are great support groups available as well as video tutorials.
 Once you learn the basics, it is easy to maintain your blog.